Thank you!

 Instead of installing the geothermal pipes into boreholes, they're run down the hollow shaft of the helical pile and emerge just at the top.
 Grout is then added to maximize thermal conductivity.

-Frequently Asked Questions About Geothermal Helical Piles
+FAQ's About Geothermal Helical Piles

 Where can I use geothermal helical piles?